kanikakasharma/learning-library/developer-library/converged-db-for-developers/eshop-application/eshop-application.md

     </copy>
     ````

-5. Execute the java command below to run the WLST script to create the second datasource **spatialgraphds**
+5. Execute the java command below to run the WLST script to create the second datasource **spatialgraphds**.

     ````
     <copy>